What makes Bizcocho Dominicano (Dominican cake) so special? The secret is that this cake is incredibly delicate in texture and sinfully delicious.

 - Stand mixer with 4.
 5 quarts [4.2 l] bowl or bigger

 - Two 8" inch [20 cm] round cake pans

 For the cake

-- 6 egg yolks + enough egg white to complete ½ lb (225 grams) at room temperature
+- 6 egg yolk, plus enough egg white to weigh ½ lb (225 grams) in total, at room temperature

-- ½ cup of orange juice at room temperature
+- ½ cup orange juice, at room temperature

 2 hours before you start